isonic1/robot/README.md

 * robotframework-debuglibrary

 ## Installation
+**This is a standalone installation and is not published in pip PyPI!**

 python setup.py install
 Alternatively you could download the source code, package it and install using next commands: